krixik-ai/krixik-docs/docs/system/parameters_processing_files_through_pipelines/process_method.md

 - [Automatic File Type Conversions](#automatic-file-type-conversions)
 - [Output Size Cap](#output-size-cap)

-### Core `.process` Method Arguments
+### Core `process` Method Arguments

-The `.process` method takes five basic arguments (in addition to the `modules` argument and a series of optional metadata arguments, all discussed further below).
+The `process` method takes five basic arguments (in addition to the `modules` argument and a series of optional metadata arguments, all discussed further below).
 These five arguments are:

 - `local_file_path`: (required, str) The local file path of the file you wish to process through the pipeline.